Search This Blog

 470. No Fun by The Stooges 1969.

-I have to admit that I really didn't hear the Stooges doing No Fun until after I bought the Sex pistols covering the song on the back of Pretty Vacant.
+I have to admit that I really didn't hear the Stooges doing No Fun until after I bought the Sex Pistols covering the song on the back of Pretty Vacant.
 The Pistols did a great copy but the Mod inside me made me go search out for the original.
-Which I've done with most songs and usually they've turned out to be a whole lot better.
-I say usually because there are a few that get transformed into something a lot better.
-Badfinger"s "Without You" being the obvious one.
+Which I've done with most songs and they've turned out to be a lot better.
+I say usually because a few get transformed into something a lot better.
+Badfinger's "Without You" is the obvious one.
 Nillson just took it and owned it.
-Dave Edmunds version of Elvis Costello's Girls Talk and Mott the Hoople completely owning All The Young Dudes even though Bowie has tried to take it back many times.
+Dave Edmunds's version of Elvis Costello's Girls Talk and Mott the Hoople Completely owning All The Young Dudes even though Bowie has tried to take it back many times.

 But I digress.
 Loved the Stooges first album.
-It was a toss up between No Fun and "I wanna be your dog".
+It was a toss-up between No Fun and "I wanna be your dog".
 But No Fun led me to the Stooges.
-However my first punk song was a rip off of "Dog".
+However, my first punk song was a rip-off of "Dog".
 1969 was pretty groovy too.
 But it was No Fun that I got Subway to play.
-It was only two chords. and my favourites as well.
+It was only two chords. and my favorites as well.
 A to D. It was just so exciting buying these buried classics.
-Though the MC5 didn't grab me though.
-Except the name.
+The MC5 didn't grab me at first though.
+Except for the name.
 That was cool.